 - Public Safety: A healthy community provides for a balanced approach to crime prevention and management, including effective interventions and behavioral controls working in cooperation with efficient, effective and coordinated justice system agencies.

 In the color bar above, you’ll find some examples of Transom Grants that were awarded over the past couple years.
 Generally, 20 or fewer Transom Grants are approved for funding each year.
-If your organization seeks funding and your program aligns with BCM’s Vision, Mission and Values, please see the details and requirements outlined in the text below, and we encourage you to submit an application.
+If your organization seeks funding and your program aligns with BCM’s Mission and Core Values, please see the details and requirements outlined in the text below, and we encourage you to submit an application.

 - All requests must be at least $50,000 per year to be considered.